-For instance, if the team developed a new work process to improve the customer experience, one of its team members may now have responsibility for overseeing that new and improved process.
+For instance, if the team develops a new work process to improve the customer experience, one of its team members may now be responsible for overseeing that new and improved process.

-Organizations Are Only As Strong A Its Work Groups
+Organizations Are Only As Strong As Their Work Groups

 Organizations are only as strong as the groups of people who help them accomplish objectives.